geckos-survey/gist-documentation/docs/usage/masterconfig.md

   # Set 'False' to turn off module.
 Set 'default' to use the standard GIST implementation.
   MIN_SNR : 20.0 # Spaxels below the isophote level which has this mean signal-to-noise level are masked.
   MASK : 'NGC0000_mask.fits' # File containing a spatial mask (Set 'False' to not include a file).
+  THRESHOLD_METHOD : 'isophote' # Optional keyword to further define how the masking is performed.
+Default = 'isophote'.
+Options include 'actual'(use the actual snr map + a minimum snr), or 'smooth' (use a smoothed version of the snr map + minimum snr)

 # Spatial binning module
 SPATIAL_BINNING :